J-1 Visa Occupational Therapist Jobs

 Target host employers with existing J-1 infrastructure

-Academic medical centers, university-affiliated rehabilitation hospitals, and Veterans Affairs facilities have designated J-1 compliance staff on-site.
+Academic medical centers, university-affiliated rehabilitation hospitals, and Veterans Affairs facilities have designated J-1 visa compliance staff on-site.
 These institutions process training plans and SEVIS reporting routinely, making them far smoother host environments than smaller private clinics.

 Search J-1-aligned OT roles through Migrate Mate